Baim History, Family Crest & Coats of Arms

 Important Dates for the Baim family

-Another 325 words (23 lines of text) covering the years 1086, 1219, 1246, 1273, 1379, 1577, 1676, 1622, 1671, 1622, 1680, 1774 and 1848 are included under the topic Early Baim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baim research.
+Another 163 words (12 lines of text) covering the years 1086, 1219, 1246, 1273, 1379, 1577, 1676, 1622, 1671, 1559, 1546, 1623, 1546, 1622, 1680, 1660, 1774 and 1848 are included under the topic Early Baim History in all our PDF Extended History products and printed products wherever possible.

 Baim Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Baim family name include Baines, Banes, Baynes, Bayns, Baynnes, Bainnes and others.

 Early Notables of the Baim family (pre 1700)

-Another 40 words (3 lines of text) are included under the topic Early Baim Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Baim Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baim family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Baim family to immigrate North America: Alice Baines, who sailed to Barbados in 1680.
 Andrew Baines sailed to America in 1711; George Baines to Maryland in 1734 and Henry Baines to New York in 1820..